mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Muntaha al-Iradat* by Ibn al-Najjar al-Futuhi

 In this book, the author combined al-Muqni’ with *al-Tanqih al-Mushbi’* to produce a summary of the madhab’s relied-upon opinions.
 It must be accompanied by its commentary *Daqa’iq Uli al-Nuha* by al-Buhuti, which is one of the most authoritative books in the madhhab.
 One should also consult *Hashiyat Ibn Qa’id*.
+Begin referencing *Ghayat al-Muntaha* by Al-Karmi along with its commentaries: *Bughyat Uli al-Nuha* by Ibn al-Imad and *Matalib Uli al-Nuha* by al-Ruhaybani with *Minhat Muli al-Nuha* by Hasan al-Shatti.

 - *Al-Iqna’* by Musa b.
 Ahmad al-Hajjawi